 Have you ever dreamed of having a job where you get to do what you love and get to travel all over the world?
 How about the dream of being able to fly?
-This week I introduce you to Amy Voss: a pilot who, because of a fear that she had, decided to try flying and ended up having a career most people only dream about.
+I’d like to introduce you to Amy Voss: a pilot who, because of a fear that she had, decided to try flying and ended up having a career most people only dream about.
 Amy is a perfect example of the fact that, with some hard work, we can have a career that we love as well.

 She has a passion for what she does, and wants others to find that same thing for themselves.
 Aviation has long been seen as something that only the rich, or those who go into the military, can really afford to pursue, but, as you will see, there’s help out there to get your pilot’s license.
 There are also a ton of resources available to those who want to learn more about all of the different career paths they can take with a pilot’s license.
 Once you really dive into it, you’ll see that flying may not be such a far-fetched dream after all.